 Three (3) sealed copies and one (1) original of the Financial Submission must be provided separately from the Development Submission and Disclosures and Design Submission.
-Proposals must be submitted (in person or by mail) no later than Tuesday, Julyne 26, 2018 at 4:00 PM to:
+Proposals must be submitted (in person or by mail) no later than Tuesday, June 26, day, July XX, 2018 at 4:00 PM to:

-Department of Neighborhood Development, Bid Counter 26 Court Street, 10th Floor Boston, MA 02108 The Bid Counter hours are Monday-Friday from 9:00 am - 4:00 pm.
+Department of Neighborhood Development, Bid Counter 26 Court Street, 10th Floor Boston, MA 02108

+The Bid Counter hours are Monday-Friday from 9:00 am - 4:00 pm.